A bamboo gravel bike on a dramatic coastal clifftop

 Watch: bamboo under test

-We sent our actual bamboo tubes to Swansea University for three-point flexural bending tests.
+We sent our actual bamboo tubes to Swansea University for three-point flexural bending tests to BS ISO 22157.
 They behaved like a high-performance engineering material — because they are one.

 Read the Swansea study